chengzelei/crowdsource_toxicity_classification/README.md

 # Soft-Label Integration for Robust Toxicity Classification (NeurIPS'24)

-This repo contains the code for the paper "Soft-Label Integration for Robust Toxicity Classification".
+This repo contains the code for the paper [Soft-Label Integration for Robust Toxicity Classification](https://openreview.net/pdf?id=iYkhThIXG1).

 Paper citation:
 ```